 “This place is very important to us as locals,” explained Brett Forshag, the hotel’s director of sales and marketing.

-Salamander Hotel opens NOPSI in Central Business District
+Salamander Hotel opens NOPSI in CBD

 “So, people really became connected with NOPSI,” he said.
 “They were really able to make a connection.”

 When Salamander Hotels & Resorts purchased the building and opened NOPSI Hotel in 2017, they wanted their property to resonate with locals as well, Forshag said.

 The lobby’s vaulted ceilings, terrazzo floors and dramatic columns are original to the architecturally unique building and much pain was taken to restore the early 20th century design.
 In the center of the lobby is a counter once used for deposit slips, now offering brochures of the city and spotlighting NOPSI memorabilia.
 On the walls are both traveling exhibits and NOPSI history.

 Off the lobby facing the side street lies a patio available for light snacks and cocktails or relaxing with company, an outdoor space that’s rare for the downtown area, said Matt Owen, corporate director of public relations.

 “It’s unique for the Central Business District to have open space like this,” Owen explained.

 The hotel offers 217 guest rooms with 76 suites.
 Each room comes with a stocked fridge and a tray of local products such as Zapp’s Potato Chips produced in the city, a Mardi Gras mask and jars of chocolates and gummy bears.
 Bathrooms are oversized and include a large bathtub, shower and double vanity, plus high-end bath products.